chanzuckerberg/czid-cli/README.md

 # IDSeq CLI

-This project is under development and not yet stable.
+This project is under active development and in its beta phase.
+It should be fairly stable but there may be some issues.
+If you experience an issue please [let us know](https://github.com/chanzuckerberg/idseq-cli-v2/issues).

 A **C**ommand **L**ine **I**nterface for [IDSeq](https://idseq.net/).